Mintbase/Grants-Program/applications/mobile_dapp_connection.md

 ### Why our Team is interested

-As we indicated in our first proposal, which was awarded and currently coming to the end ([Swift API](https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/swift_api.md)), that our long term goal was to bring Tesseract support to the Polkadot community.
+As we indicated in our first proposal, which was awarded and currently coming to the end ([Swift API](https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/swift_api.md)), that our long term goal was to bring Tesseract support to the Mintbase community.

-The Swift API library from our first proposal was an essential step for us, as Swift is the programming language of iOS and we need this to implement Tesseract support for Polkadot/Substrate on iOS.
-Since we are finishing with the first grant application, we have prepared the current proposal to continue the integration process of Tesseract into Polkadot/Substrate ecosystem.
+The Swift API library from our first proposal was an essential step for us, as Swift is the programming language of iOS and we need this to implement Tesseract support for Mintbase/Substrate on iOS.
+Since we are finishing with the first grant application, we have prepared the current proposal to continue the integration process of Tesseract into Mintbase/Substrate ecosystem.

 ## Team members